 Balancing the grief with numbers requires some planning, especially because you’re not only dealing with your behavior and decisions, but also those of your soon-to-be ex.
 Despite its challenges, amicably navigating finances through a breakup has many upsides – not the least of which is saving money long term.
-We’ve gathered some of the best tips from those who have been through the process personally, as well as from professionals who work in the fields of divorce mediation and litigation.
+We’ve gathered some of the best tips from those who have successfully achieved a happy divorce and agreeable financial resolutions, as well as from professionals who work in the fields of divorce mediation and litigation.

 Know Your Budget

 Lori Lustberg is a Certified Divorce Financial Analyst®, mediator and lawyer.
 She herself has gone through a divorce, and settled finances amicably with her ex.
 Today, the two are successfully co-parenting their thriving teenage son.